danielpatrickhug/GitModel/README.md

 - BERTopic is highly customizable and can compose several different clustering and dimensionality reduction techniques.

-- Highly customizable philospophy.
-Goal to support huggingface, openai, cohere, etc.
-- BERTopic is highly customizable and can compose several different clustering and dimensionality reduction techniques.

 "Memory" Tree representations can be dynamically selected and added to the system prompt augmenting text generation.